USS Haddo (SSN-604)

 In the spring of 1977, Haddo departed for the Western Pacific, returning in the fall after an arduous six-month deployment, her crew was awarded the Navy Expeditionary Medal.
 During the first three months of 1978, Haddo accomplished an intensive Selected Restricted Availability at Puget Sound Naval Shipyard in Bremerton, Washington.
 In December 1978, Haddo again deployed to the Western Pacific, visited New Zealand and returned in 1979.

 Haddo arrived in Mare Island Naval Shipyard for another intensive Selected Restricted Availability in February 1980.
 In August of the same year she deployed to the Indian Ocean, visited HMAS Stirling in Western Australia from 16–22 December 1980, and returned to San Diego in February 1981.
+Also in 1980, during weekly operations off the coast of San Diego, Haddo participated in filming a key pivotal scene in the movie Raise the Titanic where she is seen surfacing as part of a surprise deterrent when the Russian Captain Petrov attempted a takeover of the salvaged liner.

 In July 1981, Haddo deployed to the Western Pacific, visited Japan and returned to San Diego in late October 1981.
 Haddo arrived at Mare Island Naval Shipyard in April 1982 and underwent an extensive modernization and overhaul in January 1984, returning to San Diego.

 From February to August 1985, Haddo again deployed to the Western Pacific visiting Japan and Hong Kong.
 As a result of her successful deployment, and superb operational reliability, Haddo was again awarded the Battle Efficiency "E" for Excellence for 1985.
 Haddo underwent an intensive Selective Restricted Availability in October 1985 in San Diego.
 Haddo then deployed to the Western Pacific from August 1986 to February 1987, again visiting Japan and Hong Kong.
 She completed several months of successful local operations before undergoing her last Selected Restricted Availability in San Diego from January to March 1988.

 Haddo conducted a two-month ASW operation in June and July 1988.
 From February 1989 until February 1990, Haddo was deployed from San Diego over 300 days, conducting intensive operations in support of the National Defense, including a six-month deployment to the Western Pacific visiting Korea, Japan, Hong Kong and the Philippines.
 During her last of six WESTPACs, she also completed the longest continuously submerged period in her 25-year history.
 In the fall-winter of 1989 and 1990, Haddo participated in the largest Pacific Fleet naval exercise since 1945, PACEX-89, and conducted a two-month ASW operation in the northern Pacific.